hschneider/neutralino-build-scripts/README.md

 The build is created in the ./dist folder.

 In contrast to macOS, the whole process is straight-forward.
 The app-bundle is just a plain folder with the binary, resources.neu, the extensions-folder and WebView2Loader.dll.
 The DLL can be deleted, if you deploy on WIndows 11 or newer.

+If you need to prepare platform-specific resource before bundling starts, you can add your custom code to `preproc-win.sh`.

 You can also put custom code into `postproc-win.sh` to perform any action after the bundle has been built.